GenesysCloudBlueprints/send-message-transcript-by-email/blueprint/index-draft.md

 1. To run this project using the Terraform provider, open a terminal window and set the following environment variables:

- * `GENESYSCLOUD_OAUTHCLIENT_ID` - This variable is the Genesys Cloud client credential grant Id that CX as Code executes against.
+ * `GENESYSCLOUD_OAUTHCLIENT_ID` - The Genesys Cloud client credential grant Id that CX as Code executes against.
- * `GENESYSCLOUD_OAUTHCLIENT_SECRET` - This variable is the Genesys Cloud client credential secret that CX as Code executes against.
+ * `GENESYSCLOUD_OAUTHCLIENT_SECRET` - The Genesys Cloud client credential secret that CX as Code executes against.
- * `GENESYSCLOUD_REGION` - This variable is the Genesys Cloud region in your organization.
+ * `GENESYSCLOUD_REGION` - The Genesys Cloud region in your organization.

 2. Run Terraform in the folder where you set the environment variables.